candlepin/candlepin.github.io/presentations/pki-crash-course/2-pki.md

 Widget ::= SEQUENCE {
     model IA5String,
     serialNumber INTEGER,
-    inspections InspectionInfo
+    inspections SEQUENCE OF InspectionInfo
 }

 InspectionInfo ::= SEQUENCE {
     inspectorName IA5String,
-    inspectionDates SEQUENCE OF DATE
+    inspectionDate DATE
 }
 ```

 Note: Let's say we have a Widget.
 Every Widget has a model name, a serial
 number, and some inspection information with the name of the inspector and
-the dates of the inspections.
+the date of the inspections.
 Here's how we represent that in ASN.1.

 Now let's go over that.
 A SEQUENCE is one of the four ASN.1 structured types
 and it's just an ordered collection of items.
-Inside that sequence we have
+Inside that sequence we have an
-an IA5String (International Alphabet 5 — basically ASCII), an INTEGER, and
+IA5String (International Alphabet 5 — basically ASCII), an INTEGER, and another
-then an item of InspectionInfo type.
-We continue down and see InspectionInfo
-is also a SEQUENCE containing the inspector's name and the inspection dates.
-The inspection dates are a SEQUENCE OF, another structured type that holds
+sequence.
+The inspections item is a SEQUENCE OF, another structured type that
-zero or more occurrences of a given type.
+holds zero or more occurrences of a given type.
 In this case, the given type is
-DATE.
+InspectionInfo.

+We continue down and see InspectionInfo is also a SEQUENCE containing the
+inspector's name and the inspection date.

 --
 # ASN.1 - Real Example